esxr/obsidian-export-subvault/third.md

 #deco3800

-# CCSE 3012
+# CSSE 3012
 This is a test trial
-This shouldn't be copied
+This should be copied because it has been referenced by a tagged file!